BHGC/website/content/join/index.md

 SIGNUP MEETING - DON'T MISS IT!
 If you want to learn to hang glide this year, this is your chance.
-Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up (due to popularity it likely there is a lottery, but you'll know when you walk home).
+Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up (due to popularity it is likely there is a lottery, but you'll know when you walk home).

 ### Signup dates 2014